MileHacker Logo

 Keep these points in mind for your visit:

-• Summers are hot with strong winds; spring and autumn offer milder weather.
+• Summers are hot with strong winds; spring and autumn offer pleasant weather.

-• Greece is part of the Schengen Area; check visa requirements for your nationality.
+• Greece is a schengen country; check visa requirements for your nationality.

 • The Euro (€) is the currency.
 Cash is useful, especially in smaller establishments.